List of The Price Is Right pricing games: Magic #

+The contestant is shown two prizes and told which one is more expensive.
+The contestant pulls a lever to adjust a "magic number" on a display, and can win both prizes by setting it anywhere between the two prices or equal to either of them.

 Make Your Move

 The contestant is shown a sequence of nine digits on a gameboard which include, consecutively but in unknown order, the prices of three prizes: one of each with a two-, three- and four-digit price.
 Three sliding markers are set underneath the digits, one for each prize.
 In order to win everything, the contestant must correctly position the markers under the corresponding prices, using each digit once without overlapping.

 For a brief time in October 1990, a second prize with a three-digit price replaced the prize with a two-digit price.
 Under these rules, one of the numbers on the board appeared in the price of two prizes, requiring the sliders to overlap.

 Master Key

 This game is played for a car and two additional prizes, each represented by a giant padlock.
 The contestant is shown two small prizes, each displaying a string of three digits, and must decide whether the first two or last two digits make up the correct price.
 For example, a prize showing "357" has a price of either $35 or $57.
 Each time the contestant chooses a correct price, they win that prize and select one key from a rack of five.
 Three of the keys correspond to one prize lock each, one will open none of the locks, and one (the "Master Key") opens all three.
 If the contestant earns any keys, they try them in the locks and win any prizes they are able to unlock.